Wahya Cirlce

 World Studies 101: Alkebulan (Africa)

 The ancient name of Africa is Alkebulan.
-Alkebu-lan “mother of humankind” or “garden of people”, is pronounced al-kee-boo-lan.
-It is considered the oldest and currently the only word of indigenous origin recorded.
-(Reported, not confirmed.)
+Alkebu-lan “Mother of Humankind” or “Garden of People”, and is pronounced al-kee-boo-lan.
+It is considered the oldest and currently the only word of indigenous origin recorded for this continent.
 It was used by the Moors, Nubians, Numidians, Khart-Haddans (Carthagenians), and Ethiopians.

 You have surely noticed the names of the days of week, too?
 Well, this is from where these names originate!
 We will begin our world Journey with a brief travel through humanity and the indigenous of seven continents as humans with belief systems that are tens or thousands of years old, Magick and Medicine, inhabit them all.
 We will not cover ALL practices as there are as many practices as there are Practitioners on the continent!
 For that reason, Three Circles Medicine currently only covers the major group, or root, on each continent.